Abandoned shopping carts can be found all around Dallas, I captured them on analog film and created this series of photos.

 I’ve always found when shopping carts are out of their designed context, i.e. grocery stores, to be very interesting.
-Within their designed contexts they represent convenience, consumerism, and middle class wealth.
-They are used by people who fill them up with groceries to transport all of their items around the store and eventually to the trunk of their cars.
+Within their designed contexts they represent convenience, consumerism, and middle-class wealth.
+They are used by people who fill them up with groceries to transport all of their items around the store.
+And eventually to the trunk of their cars.

 Outside of their stores, they represent poverty.
 This is because they frequently become homeless person’s only means to transport their few belongings.
 They are also used, to the ire of the owners, by very low-income people to transport their groceries from the store to their homes.
 Then after unloading them, they abandon them on sidewalks, alleys, parking lots, ditches, fields, etc.

 For a film photography project, I decided to shoot a series of abandoned shopping carts around Dallas, Texas.
 I made all these photos with Kodak Porta 400 film and a Nikon FM2.
 I drove around mainly close to downtown focusing on Old East Dallas, East Dallas, The Cedars, and South Dallas.
 Once I started looking for the shopping carts, I started noticing them a lot more.
 I also noticed the interesting contrast of textures they provide against the various backdrops.

 A book about the abandoned shopping carts made of paper bags

 I wanted to make a single piece of art out of a book.
 This type of art is called Book Art.
 Artists vary wildly in what they do with them.